 - Opportunity for content to be picked up and published in trade magazines, leading online magazines that are relevant to your business.

 Before you relaunch your business blog, make sure you have senior management’s commitment and agreement on content and editorial line-up.
-Agree to its purpose, why does your company need a blog?
+Everyone should agree to its purpose and discuss the why – why does your company need a blog?
 Don’t go and build your content marketing alone; it will show.

 Look Outside Your Industry